-- The appropriate initial discussions don’t take place so stakeholders and user classes aren’t accurately identified; project team roles and responsibilities aren’t assigned and clarified.
+- The appropriate initial discussions don’t take place, so stakeholders and user classes aren’t accurately identified, and project team roles and responsibilities aren’t assigned and clarified.

 - Sufficient staff resources aren’t secured.

-- Without the leadership and guidance of a business analyst, no one on the team knows how to develop a plan to analyze, verify, and get stakeholders to prioritize requirements.
+- Without the leadership and guidance of a business analyst, no one on the team knows how to develop a plan to analyze requirements, verify them, and get stakeholders to prioritize them.

 - A change management plan isn’t developed and communicated.